jake-low/sourdough/USAGE.md

 - `--area <name>` - Download and process a named area (e.g., `washington`, `iceland`)
 - `--bounds <west>,<south>,<east>,<north>` - Only build tiles for a given bounds; if not specified, the bounds will be determined from the input OSM PBF file
+- `--maxzoom <int>` - Build tiles up to (and including) this zoom level.
+Sourdough's default maxzoom is 15, but you can omit higher zoom tiles if you don't need them.
+Note that certain features only show up at high zooms (for example `amenity=bench`, `natural=tree`, and `highway=street_lamp` only appear at zoom 15), so if you set a lower maxzoom, then your map won't be able to display these features.
 - `--output <path>` - Output file path
 - `--download` - Automatically download the required input data if missing
 - `--force` - Overwrite existing output file if it exists